ajberkley/cl-binary-store/README.md

 See [benchmarking.md](benchmarking.md).

 ## TODO ideas
-- [ ] A codespace for messagepack (for example; for a limited subset of types).
+- [ ] A codespace for conspack or messagepack (for example; for a limited subset of types).
 This is mainly as an exercise as cl-messagepack is fine.
 - [ ] Faster UTF-8 encoding / decoding (currently doing extra copy using sb-ext string-to-octets / octets-to-string)  (look at what hyperluminal-mem does or find some package somewhere)
-- [ ] Speed up cl-binary-store on Allegro Common Lisp and ABCL (and maybe on ECL and CCL?)
+- [ ] Speed up cl-binary-store on ABCL and ECL so it is less than 10x slower than on XBCL